maupilia/SRT/sphinx/Continuum/K-band/TP/start-obs.rst

      ``> getTpi``

 #.
 Check the tsys (typical values) :

     ``> tsys`` |logo| :numref:`srt_genericBackend`

 #.
+Report the ground temperature, relative humidity, atmospheric pressure, and wind speed :

+    ``> wx``

+#.
+Follow the link below to perform the pointing and focus optimization (if not already included in your schedule) :

+      :ref:`pointing-focus`

+#.
 Begin the schedule by indicating the start scan [N] or subscan [N_n] in the SCD file :